 July 3, 1932: "A new lookout station has been completed for the forest service at Bedford point, on the Squaw mountain road."
 (The Sunday Oregonian)

 September 1935: "Lookout-fireman Joyce Pederson, who presides at Bedford Point, is being expert in directing traffic.
 Be it hiking or huckleberries, fishing or fooling, nutting or nudist, Joyce can tell 'em where to go to get the most for their money.
 It so happens that our nudist colony is hard by--(in a blind area, however).
 Recently while busily engaged in directing a beknickered gent where to fish and a housewife where to huckleberry, a plane flew low over the lookout--"NUDIST", shouted the pilot, shutting off his motor.
 The visitors looked embarrassed but Pederson without interrupting the conversation automatically pointed the way and the plane zoomed away to fly in long, lazy circles over a certain spot hard by to the west.
 Foster Steele" (Six Twenty-Six)

-1941: The lookout was manned 120 days this year.
-The report station was the Oak Grove Station and communications were by Estacada Telephone and Telegraph.
+1941: The lookout manned 120 days this year.
+The report station located at the Oak Grove Station and communications by Estacada Telephone and Telegraph.